-Bribery of judicial officials, peace officers, and members of parliament
+Criminal Code offences Bribery of judicial officials, peace officers, and members of Parliament

 Section 119 and 120 of the Criminal Code prohibit bribery of judicial officers, members of Parliament, and peace officers.
-It is an offence for anyone (directly or indirectly) to corruptly give or offer to such a person any money, valuable consideration, office, or employment in respect of that official's duties or to interfere with the administration of justice.
+It is prohibited for anyone to, directly or indirectly, corruptly give or offer to such a person any money, valuable consideration, office, or employment in respect of that official's duties, or to interfere with the administration of justice.
+It is similarly an offence for any such public officer holder to accept such money, valuable consideration, office, or employment in respect of their official duties.